Kaprizov scores in OT as Wild beat Ducks 4-3

 Kaprizov, the rookie sensation with 27 goals this season, snapped a quick shot that was stopped by Anaheim goalie John Gibson, but drove the net and found the puck on a rebound and easily scored with Gibson unable to recover.

+“He’s a special player,” said teammate Joel Eriksson Ek, who was on the ice as Kaprizov scored.
+“Every time he gets the puck, you can feel it in the arena.
+It’s amazing the things he does.
+He’s just creating all the time, and it doesn’t really matter who’s close to him.
+He can create a lot and he’s been really good for us.”

-Victor Rask, Nico Sturm and Joel Eriksson Ek also scored for Minnesota, which has won three of its past four games and has points in five straight.
+Eriksson Ek, Victor Rask and Nico Sturm also scored for Minnesota, which has won three of its past four games and has points in five straight.
 The Wild started the day one point behind Colorado for second in the West Division.
 The Avalanche played at Los Angeles later Friday.

 Kaapo Kahkonen made 22 saves for Minnesota.